Syracuse Orange Logo

 Syracuse Orange Logo 2006

-In 2006 the block “S” appeared.
+In 2006, the block “S” appeared.
 The large letter had a geometric shape with cut corners, which increased its number of faces.
-A thin band of dark blue around the edges encircled it.
+A thin band of dark blue encircled it at the edges.
 Above it, the word “Syracuse” was placed in an arch.
 It had the same design as the single glyph: strict geometry and a contrasting border.

 2009 – 2015